annotation/text-fabric/docs/Api/General.md

         list of pairs `(value, frequency)`, ordered by `frequency`, highest frequencies first.

-    ??? note "Restrict to certain nodeTypes for outgoing and incoming edges" If you pass a set of nodeTypesFrom and or a set of nodeTypesTo, only the values for node pairs with first member within nodeTypesFrom and second member within nodeTypesTo
+    ??? info "nodeTypesFrom"
+        If not `None`,
+        only the values for edges that start from a node with type within `nodeTypesFrom`
+        will be counted.

+    ??? info "nodeTypesTo"
+        If not `None`,
+        only the values for edges that go to a node with type within `nodeTypesTo`
         will be counted.

 ??? abstract "E.oslots"